 Like any book formatting job, start by finalizing the content.
 Get your manuscript proofed and edited.
 Don’t worry about the formatting or layout, don’t insert headers or footers.
 Just get the words right.

-But if you have a memoir, biograph, research project, or other text based nonfiction book, Microsoft Word is probably the software you want.
+But if you have a memoir, academic texts, journalism, or any of a variety of nonfiction books, Microsoft Word is probably the software you’ll be using.
 Which, as a strong advocate for layout software that is not Microsoft Word, it hurts me to say.
 But it’s true.
 For simple layouts, Word is surprisingly robust when it comes to nonfiction book needs.

 Microsoft Word And Nonfiction Books

-Word features an option in the ribbon to quickly add a citation.
-Just select the location of the citation and select Reference > Insert Citation.
+There’s a good chance your nonfiction book will need some kind of citation.
+Be sure to settle on your style guide and follow it carefully.
+Fortunately, Word features an option in the ribbon to quickly add a citation.
+Just locate the location of the citation and select Reference > Insert Citation.

 With your citations added, you’ll want to navigate to the back matter and insert a Bibliography.
 Select Reference > Bibliography to see Word’s pre-formatted bibliography options.

 Word keeps it pretty simple with the formatting, but that’s actually a good thing.
 There’s no need for special formatting or design with your bibliography.
 Just keep it simple and accurate.